 What is tendinitis?

 Tendinitis (or tendonitis) is an inflammation or irritation of a tendon.
-Tendinitis can be either acute or chronic in nature.
-Tendinitis most often is caused by repetitive, minor impact on the affected area, or from a sudden, more serious injury.
+Tendons are pieces of connective tissue between muscles and bones.
+Tendinitis can be either acute (short-term) or chronic (long-term) in nature.

 Who gets tendinitis?